phochste/antlr-typescript-example/README.md

 # antlr-typescript-example

-A basic example how to create an ANTLR program in typescript
+A basic example how to create an ANTLR program in typescript.

 ## Usage